tarwn/lessthandot-hugo/blogs/content/posts/2009-05-08-disaster-recovery-for-reporting-services.md

 My recommendation is to run the samples rss provided for publishing.
 This will give you a place to troubleshoot security or any other issues before hand.
 This will take out your coding of the rss as a possible cause for failures if you do some other coding.
 It will also troubleshooting the RSScripter cmd creations before you start creating and trying to send hundreds of objects down the pipe.

-Once you know RS is publishing ok don&#8217;t forget to remove the test off the instance.
+Once you know RS is publishing ok don't forget to remove the test off the instance.
 In the RSScripter readme file there is a provided sample of automating the scripting and publishing tasks.
 This sample is pretty well formed and can really be used out of the box with minor changes.
 The author has even provided the RSS code to script out your roles.
 Basically not only has the work been done in scripting the reports and such, but the work for automating everything.
-I&#8217;m not going to go into the permmision sets and such in this blog but hope to get a follow up quickly on that task.
+I'm not going to go into the permmision sets and such in this blog but hope to get a follow up quickly on that task.
 Security in my DR solution is maintained differently than the primary sources of course.
-This means I change things a bit so I don&#8217;t want my report roles and such sent down.
-Let&#8217;s just get out objects over there for now so you have a recovery point.
+This means I change things a bit so I don't want my report roles and such sent down.
+Let's just get out objects over there for now so you have a recovery point.

 First command is to actually script everything.
 This can be accomplished with the RSScripterCMD which is included with the RSScripter.exe (GUI version)

 Here is how a sample command would look

-c:tempreportsrsscriptercmd /s:http://localhost/ReportServer/ReportService2005.asmx /c:&#8221;c:tempreportsRSScripter.cfg&#8221; /l:&#8221;c:tempreportsrsscripterlog.txt&#8221;
+c:tempreportsrsscriptercmd /s:http://localhost/ReportServer/ReportService2005.asmx /c:”c:tempreportsRSScripter.cfg” /l:”c:tempreportsrsscripterlog.txt”

-You&#8217;re Catalog.xml file should look like this
+You're Catalog.xml file should look like this

 ```xml
 <?xml version="1.0" ?>